akoken/dotfiles/README.md

 On the first run, all required plugins should automatically installed by [lazy.nvim](https://github.com/folke/lazy.nvim), a plugin manager for neovim.

-All plugins are listed in [plugins.lua](./config/nvim/lua/plugins.lua).
-When a plugin is added, it will automatically be installed by lazy.nvim.
-To interface with lazy.nvim, simply run `:Lazy` from within vim.

 > [!Note]
 >
 > Plugins can be synced in a headless way from the command line using the `vimu`